 In this country, pergolas do a great job at sheltering us from prevailing winds, as well as offering a little privacy if you are overlooked.

 If you have the space, a pergola draped in colourful climbing plants such as jasmine or Ipomoea is a must.
 For a smaller garden you may want to think about incorporating a smaller archway, or even just some higher fencing to elude to the look.

 Whilst water features are not an essential part of the Mediterranean garden, they are a lovely additional touch, and do a good job of breaking up the dry landscape.

 A small rustic basin fountain mounted against a wall will bring a satisfying bubbling sound, whilst a small ornamental pool will add a drop of shimmer to your otherwise weathered scene.

 If you don’t want to include a water feature, use bright vibrant blues in your colour scheme and pots to offset the warm terracotta tones instead.
-You could even think about staining your pergola in the Mediterranean blue and white too.
+You could even think about staining your pergola in Mediterranean blue and white too.

 Paving and mosaics

 Hard landscaping is an integral part of the Mediterranean garden, broken up by splashes of vibrant colour.

 Many of these style gardens forgo lawns in favour of gravel and paving stones – making them a great option for smaller spaces, or those who don’t want the hassle of lawn maintenance.

 Chose warm coloured paving stones in pink and red hues, or gravel and natural stone styles.

 Without a lawn you may feel like there is a lot of vacant space.
 Therefore you could split the garden into sections using pathways lined with plants and herbs.